port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 With Calculation Properties you can:

 - Filter/Select/Slice/Concat from an existing property.
-- Make math equation or modification.
+- Create math equations or modification.
 For example - calculate required disk storage by specifying page size, and number of pages needed.
 - Merge complex properties, including deep-merge and overriding.

 :::tip